 Please note that, as with all our tours, we may ourselves change the itinerary described due to various reasons such as latest birding information, availability of accommodation, state of the roads, and other unexpected factors that, this being India, do pop up from time to time!

-Day 1: Bangalore to Mysore, via Ramnagara Vulture Sanctuary and Ranganathittu Bird Sanctuary
+Day 1: Bangalore to the Cauvery Wildlife Sanctuary at Galibore, via Ramnagara Vulture Sanctuary

-Day 2: Mysore to Masinagudi, Mudumalai National Park, via Bandipur National Park
+Day 3: Galibore to Masinagudi, Mudumalai National Park, via Bandipur National Park

 Our accommodation at Jungle Hut in Masinagudi has excellent birding in its grounds where we can relax before visiting another nearby scrub habitat later in the afternoon.